What degree do you need to be a hotel manager?

 What skills do you need to be a hotel manager?

-A hotel manager must have excellent customer service and leadership skills, sound operational knowledge, sales expertise and financial acumen.
+A successful hotel manager must have excellent customer service and leadership skills, sound operational knowledge, sales expertise and financial acumen.

 It’s a good idea to start working on developing these key skills: